What is atheism?

 Really, knowing that someone is an atheist tells you nothing about his or her character, temperament, or ethics.
 Some atheists are philosophically oriented and enjoy conversation; others are argumentative, and like to go toe-to-toe on topics like ethics, science, politics, and culture.
 Others are uncomfortable with confrontation and may not even mention the fact that we are atheists except to very close friends.
 Atheists are musicians, lawyers, pastors (yes, really!) doctors, taxi drivers, teachers, politicians, soldiers, volunteers, computer programmers, yoga instructors, and on and on; they are old and young; they work and live in every national and ethnic community; they raise families; and they vote; and they matter.

 Since atheists are such a diverse bunch, you will find many different descriptions of what it is like to be an atheist.
-For other perspectives and more information, see the American Atheists About Atheism page, our links and resources page, and read more about our Boston Atheists community.
+For other perspectives and more information, see our links and resources page, and read more about our Boston Atheists community.